Check out Source Code

 specifies the exact number of last commits that must be fetched.

-If your project contains multiple project repositories and your Automation script requires them during run, you can check out these repositories as well.
-To do this, you should use the git
+If your project contains several Git repositories and your Automation script requires them during run, it can check out these repositories as well.
+To do this, use the git

 item.